jundalisay/spblist/content/en/social/economics/principles/intro/chapter-05.md

 --- | ---
-1 - Nominal | 3 - A system's entropy reaches a constant value as its temperature reaches absolute zero 2 - Real | 1 - Energy can be conerted from one form to another, but cannot be created nor destroyed 3 - Market | 2 - Entropy will always increase over time 4 - Natural | 0 - If 2 systems are in thermal equilibrium with a 3rd system, then they are in equilibrium with each other
+1 - Nominal | 3 - A system's entropy reaches a constant value as its temperature reaches absolute zero 2 - Real | 1 - Energy can be conerted from one form to another, but cannot be created nor destroyed 3 - Natural | 0 - If 2 systems are in thermal equilibrium with a 3rd system, then they are in equilibrium with each other 4 - Market | 2 - Entropy will always increase over time

-{{< i s="/graphics/econ/value.png" a="Laws of Value" >}}
+{{< i s="/graphics/econ/laws.jpg" a="Laws of Value" >}}

 We see that the organization of Physics laws are just as messy as those of Economics.
 This is because they were created withoutt knowing the metaphysics of how things work.